Public health: Colombia and Bolivia

 Public health was important elsewhere in Latin America in consolidating state power and integrating marginalized populations into the nation-state.
 In Colombia, public health was a means for creating and implementing ideas of citizenship.
 In Bolivia, a similar push came after their 1952 revolution.

 Ghana

 Ghanaian children receive insecticide-treated bed nets to prevent exposure to malaria transmitting mosquitos.

 Though curable and preventive, malaria remains a major public health issue and is the third leading cause of death in Ghana.
 In the absence of a vaccine, mosquito control, or access to anti-malaria medication, public health methods become the main strategy for reducing the prevalence and severity of malaria.
 These methods include reducing breeding sites, screening doors and windows, insecticide sprays, prompt treatment following infection, and usage of insecticide treated mosquito nets.
 Distribution and sale of insecticide-treated mosquito nets is a common, cost-effective anti-malaria public health intervention; however, barriers to use exist including cost, household and family organization, access to resources, and social and behavioral determinants which have not only been shown to affect malaria prevalence rates but also mosquito net use.
+Modern surveillance now integrates spatial statistics to address inequities.